ivanmladek/make-it-heavy/README.md

 This project implements a multi-agent system designed to explore emergent communication and collaborative problem-solving among AI agents.
 The system uses a round-robin architecture where four different AI models take turns communicating through a shared channel to solve an information-sharing game.

+## Game Mechanics

+The agents participate in an asymmetric knowledge game where:

+1. A hidden 2x2 grid is created with each cell having a color and shape
+2. Each agent receives partial facts about the grid with some overlap and omissions
+3. Agents communicate through a constrained channel with:
+   - Bandwidth limitations (message length capped)
+   - Noise injection (character drop probability)
+   - Special handling for proposal messages
+4. The goal is to reconstruct the complete grid through effective communication
+5. Agents can propose solutions using a specific JSON format

+## Communication Channel

+The system uses a [`MessageChannel`](multi_agent_runner.py:18) class that:
+- Limits message length to encourage concise communication
+- Introduces noise to simulate real-world communication constraints
+- Allows special proposal messages to bypass noise and bandwidth constraints
+- Maintains a transcript of all communications

+## Key Features

+- **Emergent Communication**: Agents develop their own shorthand and protocols for efficient information sharing
+- **Role Assignment**: Each agent has a specific role (Schema Guardian, Fact Broadcaster, Consistency Checker, Proposer/Closer)
+- **Quorum System**: Requires multiple confirmations for facts before accepting them as canonical
+- **Confidence Tracking**: Maintains confidence scores for different pieces of information
+- **Adaptive Noise**: Noise levels change throughout the game to encourage protocol formation early and protect closure late

 ## Overview

 The main implementation is in [`multi_agent_runner.py`](multi_agent_runner.py), which sets up an environment where four AI agents must collaborate to reconstruct a hidden 2x2 grid.
 Each cell in the grid has a color and shape, and each agent receives partial information about the grid.
 The agents must communicate effectively to share their knowledge and reconstruct the complete grid.